Tom Clancy's Ghost Recon Wildlands: Setting

 The game takes place in Bolivia in July 2019.
 The country has become increasingly unstable as a Mexican drug cartel known as the Santa Blanca Cartel gains control of several regions throughout the country.
-Led by the brutal and religious cartel boss El Sueño, (Note: Real name: Rodrigo Carlos Pérez Morales, a.k.a.
-"El Sueño" (English: "The Dream") or "El Jefe de Jefes" (English: "The Boss of Bosses").
-Originally a sicario (hitman) for a notorious drug cartel in his native Mexico, he ended up founding his own drug cartel, the Santa Blanca Cartel, which eventually became Mexico's largest drug cartel, before have all operations transferred from Mexico to Bolivia.) the cartel gains more power and influence within and outside the country and turns Bolivia into the world's largest producer of cocaine.
-In an attempt to fight off Santa Blanca's armed occupation in their country, the government of Bolivia establishes La Unidad, an elite special forces group tasked with fighting the Cartel.
+Led by the brutal and religious cartel boss El Sueño, (Note: English translation: "The Dream") the cartel gains more power and influence within and outside the country, turning Bolivia into the world's largest producer of cocaine.
+In an attempt to fight off Santa Blanca's armed occupation in their country, the Bolivian government establishes La Unidad, an elite special forces group tasked with fighting the Cartel.
 Both factions eventually establish a truce to prevent more bloodshed after months of brutal fighting, with some of Unidad's personnel secretly working for Santa Blanca.
-DEA Agent Ricardo "Ricky" Sandoval (Note: Ricardo "Ricky" Sandoval is inspired by Enrique "Kiki" Camarena, a famous DEA agent whose murder was responsible for the downfall of Mexico's largest drug cartel in the 1970s and 1980s, the Guadalajara Cartel.) is sent undercover in Santa Blanca in a joint operation with the CIA to gather intelligence on the Cartel, eventually working for El Sueño himself.
-The United States is compelled to act when a bomb targets the American embassy in La Paz and Sandoval is executed by the cartel after his cover is blown.
+DEA Agent Ricardo "Ricky" Sandoval is sent undercover in Santa Blanca in a joint operation with the CIA to gather intelligence on the Cartel, eventually working for El Sueño himself.
+The United States is compelled to act when a bomb targets the American embassy in La Paz and Sandoval is executed by the cartel after his cover is blown, deploying a Ghost Recon fireteam consisting of team leader and support gunner Nomad, vehicle and assault specialist Midas, hacker and tactical engineer Holt, and their sniper Weaver.